khakhalin/notes/00_words_to_lookup.md

 * refresh O: https://www.bigocheatsheet.com/
 * finish conspecting AVL tree
-* refresh "read from a console" and read from file in Python
 * implement AVL tree
 * Look up at all keywords from the systems part, put them in the dictionary
 * red-black tree - document
-* Floyd Warshall - at least the main idea?
 * treap
 * trie
 * finish scalability lecture, and watch any other one, from systems design